 Discovery is likely to include documents whose disclosure is restricted by law, including documents that are not considered open records under the Kansas Open Records Act, K.S.A.
-45-215 et seq.
-Discovery also is likely to include documents of a confidential nature, including medical, employment, and financial records, as well as photographs of the deceased's body.
+45-215 et seq., including, but not limited to, personnel records, criminal investigation records, and records on children alleged or adjudicated to be in need of care.
+Discovery also is likely to include documents of a confidential nature, including, but not limited to, medical records on Plaintiff and her son.
 The privacy interests in these documents and the information in them substantially outweigh the public's right of access to judicial records.